In this article, we will discuss how emotional abuse, verbal abuse, and psychological abuse injures you and your marriage or committed relationship.

 For many couples, — especially young ones — sexual love is one of the greatest form of intimacy.
 It is also the greatest casualty of a relationship that is emotionally or psychologically destroyed by abusive.

 If you are to have a healthy and satisfying sexual love-life, you need to have a healthy and satisfying emotional relationship that includes safety, trust, friendship, and love.

 As well, emotional intimacy cannot develop when there are anger and oppression in a committed relationship.
-Emotional safety as a prerequisite to a healthy sex life is especially true for women.
+Emotional safety is a prerequisite to a healthy sex life, this is especially true for women.
 Women need to feel emotionally connected with their partner before they can comfortably enter into a sexually intimate connection.

-Men who abuse often end up in a sexless marriage or suffer from mechanical sex that often only comes through coercion and more abuse.
-What these abusive men need to understand is that their female partner requires emotional closeness before a love-making.
+Men and women who abuse often end up in a sexless marriage or suffer from mechanical sex that often only comes through coercion and more abuse.
+What these abusive men and abusive women need to understand is that their partner requires emotional closeness before a love-making.